Values, variables, and pointers

 - Non-copyable types and polymorphic types would use a

-. - Small objects that are trivially copied in a machine register would use
+const ref. - Small objects that are trivially copied in a machine register would use

-const Self
+const Self.

 interface ReferenceImplicitAs {